vovagorodok/chess_peripheral_protocol/README.md

 ```
 c) time <white> <black>
 ```
-Central can indicate remaining time of each side in miliseconds.
+Central can indicate remaining time of each side in milliseconds.
 ```
 c) time 31444 12510
 ```